 As the capital city of Vietnam, Hanoi has so many things to offer.
 Find out about these 9 exciting things you can do while staying at Hanoi hotels.

 Some people might think Hanoi is just your average Asian big city with chaos, traffic, noise, and air pollution.
 While it’s not entirely false, it doesn’t mean this capital city of Vietnam doesn’t have its charms.
 If anything, Vietnam is one of the rarest and sought-after cities with a rich cultural heritage and tourists all over the place.
-To accommodate to the tourist demands, a large variety of Hanoi hotels are available for you to chope.
+To accommodate to the tourist demands, there's a large variety of Hanoi hotels to choose from.

 But what makes Hanoi so popular among tourists?